chatmail/specs/group-membership/README.md

 and update such device with the info that it is removed.
 Workaround is to add the device and remove it again.

+## Reliance on synchronized clocks

+If device clocks are not synchronized, they may incorrectly treat timestamps as received from the future and adjust them or send timestamps that are in the past and not effective, failing to add or remove members if their clock is in the past.

+If device detects that local member list has timestamps from the future, then it is an indication that clock has been rewinded and user may be notified to fix the clock.